 Corinth is a somewhat small city located in the state of Mississippi.
 With a population of 14,866 people and four constituent neighborhoods, Corinth is the 28th largest community in Mississippi.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Corinth is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Corinth is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Corinth who work in office and administrative support (13.41%), sales jobs (9.55%), and healthcare (7.37%).

-Being a small city, Corinth does not have a public transit system used by locals to get to and from work.
+Corinth is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Corinth citizens is a little higher than the average for US cities and towns: 21.91% of adults in Corinth have at least a bachelor's degree.
+The citizens of Corinth are slightly better educated than the national average of 21.84% for all cities and towns, with 21.91% of adults in Corinth having a bachelor's degree or advanced degree.

 The per capita income in Corinth in 2010 was $19,682, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $78,728 for a family of four.
 However, Corinth contains both very wealthy and poor people as well.

 Corinth is an extremely ethnically-diverse city.
 The people who call Corinth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Corinth residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Corinth include English, German, Scots-Irish, and Polish.

 The most common language spoken in Corinth is English.
 Other important languages spoken here include Spanish and West Germanic languages.